wjbartol/galasa/README.md

 ## Documentation

 More information can be found on the [Galasa Homepage](https://galasa.dev).
-Questions related to the usage of Galasa can be posted on [Spectrum](https://spectrum.chat/galasa?tab=posts).
+Questions related to the usage of Galasa can be posted on [Galasa Slack channel](https://galasa.slack.com).

 ## Where can I get the latest release?